-RIDDOR reporting is undertaken by Health and Safety Manager on behalf of CLF
+RIDDOR reporting is undertaken by the Head of Health and Safety on behalf of the CLF

-2.2 The federation's duty to provide First Aid at work is governed by the Health and Safety (First Aid) Regulations 1981 (amended 2013).
-These require each academy to carry out a risk
+- 2.3 The federation's duty to provide First Aid at work is governed by the Health and Safety (First Aid) Regulations 1981 (amended 2024).
+These require each academy to carry out a risk assessment in order to determine what First Aid facilities and personnel are necessary to meet the needs of the business.
+The academy is also required to review this assessment periodically to ensure that current provision is adequate.
+In order to comply with these regulations, the academy's assessment has considered a number of factors, including the following:

 - Type of department;

 - Type of activities run by or within any given department;

 - Building/s layout;

 - Proximity of academy buildings to emergency medical services;

 - Needs of travelling and/or lone workers;

 - Provision during term time and holiday time;

+- Provision for non-employees;

 - Type of skills likely to be required by both teaching and non-teaching staff;

 - Students/Staff with medical conditions.

-- Number of staff
+- Number of staff and students;

 - Age of Pupils

+- History of accident and illness;

+- Distribution of the workforce;

+- Absenteeism of first aiders.